kanootoko/digitalModel_provision/README.md

   Takes parameters by query.
 You can set `social_group`, `service`, `living_situation` or `district` parameter to specify the request.
 * **/api/provision/ready/municipalities**: returns the list of already aggregated by municipalities provision values.
   Takes parameters by query.
 You can set `social_group`, `service`, `living_situation` or `municipality` parameter to specify the request.
+* **/api/provision_v3/ready**: returns the list of calculated service types with the number of them
+* **/api/provision_v3/services**: returns the list of conctere services with their provision evaluation
+* **/api/provision_v3/prosperity**: returns the prosperity value of a service type for a given social froup in a given location (district or municipality)
 * **/api/list/social_groups**: returns list of social groups.
 If you specify a city_function and/or living_situation,
   only relative social groups will be returned
 * **/api/list/city_functions**: returns a list of city functions.
 If you specify a social_group and/or living_situation,